XRPLF/xrpl-dev-portal/websocket_api.md

 * `server` - Sends a message whenever the status of the rippled server (for example, network connectivity) changes
 * `ledger` - Sends a message whenever a new ledger version closes
 * `transactions` - Sends a message whenever a transaction is included in a closed ledger
-* `transactions_proposed` - Sends a message whenever a transaction is included in an in-progress ledger.
+* `transactions_proposed` - Sends a message whenever a transaction is included in an in-progress ledger _or_ a closed ledger.
+(Note that [even failed transactions are included](https://ripple.com/wiki/Transaction_errors#Claimed_fee_only) in validated ledgers, because they take the anti-spam transaction fee.)

 Each member of the `books` array, if provided, is an object with the following fields: